 Elderly Thebian: Is that so?
 Have you ever saved a town before?

 Tall Thebian: Have you ever reversed a natural disaster?

 Tall Thebian: Will you listen to this?
 He's just another chariot chaser.
 This we need.

 Phil: [singing] So you wanna be a hero, kid?
-Well, whoop-dee-do. / I've been around the block before with blockheads just like you / Each and every one a dissapointment / Pain for which there ain't no ointment / So much for excuses / Thou' a kid of Zeus is / Asking me to jump into the fray / My answer is two words...
+Well, whoop-dee-do! / I've been around the block before with blockheads just like you / Each and every one a disappointment / Pain for which there ain't no ointment / So much for excuses, Thou-a-kid-a-Zeus's / Asking me to jump into the fray / My answer is two words...